jaakkopee/neuronSeq/README.md

 neuronSeq. https://app.box.com/s/t9l9h0swjctf5r7iflazsn1vdbv3u7of with 8-slider controller GUI patch made with wxpython.
 GUI in wxJJP02.py.

 This is a bare bones sketch code.
-The core program is 102 lines long and is written with python. https://www.python.org
+The core program in neuronSeq.py is a 102 lines long and is written with python. https://www.python.org